 Every organization and manager will experience the impact of employees and team members not showing up for work at one time other or another.
 If left unchecked, employers and team leaders can be challenged to meet their organizational goals.
+How do you reduce employee absenteeism?

 The key is to take a supportive stance to meet the needs of employees, rather than focusing on corrective and disciplinary actions.
 If attendance challenges are discussed and problem-solved between employers and employees, creative and effective solutions can be quite successful.